surfly/docs/README.md

 ### The Documentation

-The documentation aims to give you a good understanding of the co-browsing functionality Surfly has on offer, and the ways in which you can integrate it and adapt it into your own application.
+The documentation aims to give you a good understanding of the co-browsing functionality Surfly has on offer, and the ways in which you can integrate it into your own application.
 The documentation is divided into several parts:

 ##### The Introduction